gaia-taipei/tw-firefox-weekly/FischerLiu.md

-## 02/13 - 02/17 ##
+## 02/20 - 02/24 ##

 ### This Week ###
 * [Storage Management]
   - [WIP] Bug 1309123 - Show persistent-storage permission request notification
-    - Wait the visual reviwer, :phlsa, on the feedback for the updated icon design.
-      :phlsa is on vacation this week so have to wait.
+    - Get icon feedbacks from visual :phlsa.
+Need some icon adjustment.
   - [r?]
-Bug 1340618 - Don't hardcode Firefox in strings for space disk warning in Preferences
-  - [r?]
-Bug 1340967 - "Search" input label in Settings of Site Data is not vertically center-aligned
+Bug 1343477 - Search label should be a placeholder text in Settings of Site Data
+  - Bug 1312375 - Should be able to switch persistent-storage permission status for site
+    - Discuss with DOM team and UX about how to handle error case.

 ### Last Week ###
 * [Storage Management]
-  - [r+] Bug 1331851 - Intermittent browser/components/preferences/in-content/tests/browser_advanced_siteData.js | Test timed out
+  - [r+] Bug 1340618 - Don't hardcode Firefox in strings for space disk warning in Preferences
+  - [r+] Bug 1340967 - "Search" input label in Settings of Site Data is not vertically center-aligned